-Dry Eyes Bulldogs KCS are a very common ophthalmic condition in the breed characterized by chronic inflammation of the ocular surface, conjunctiva, cornea, and sclera.
-KCS is short for Keratoconjunctivitis Sicca which is Latin for dryness of the membrane that covers the surface (white part) of your bulldog eyes.
+Dry Eyes Bulldogs KCS are a very common ophthalmic condition in the breed, characterized by chronic inflammation of the ocular surface, conjunctiva, cornea, and sclera.
+KCS is short for Keratoconjunctivitis Sicca which is Latin for dryness of the membrane that covers the surface (white part) of your bulldog’s eyes.

-Dry Eyes in Bulldogs and French Bulldogs often affects both eyes but could be initially diagnosed just one eye, and only later in the other.
+Dry Eyes in Bulldogs and French Bulldogs often affects both eyes, but could initially be diagnosed in just one eye, and only later in the other.

-The dryness is due to decreased tear production, and in bulldogs and French bulldog it is most often an immune-mediated disease (auto immune).
+The dryness is due to decreased tear production, and in bulldogs and French bulldogs, it is most often an immune-mediated disease (auto immune).

 Inadequate tear production and dryness of the eyes can lead to painful corneal inflammation, scarring, ulcers and vision impairment.

 Dry Eyes KCS in Bulldogs and French Bulldogs, MULTILAYER TEAR FILM

 Your bulldog’s tear film is composed of three layers.

 - MUCIN: is the inner part that helps stick the tears to the cornea.